π Dive Deeper into Seminole

 πΌ Job Market

-With a median household income of $68,500, Seminole residents typically commute to employment centers in St. Petersburg, Clearwater, or Tampa.
-Major nearby employers include BayCare Health System, Tech Data Corporation, and Raymond James Financial.
-The city itself supports a thriving small business community, particularly in retail, healthcare, and professional services.
+With a median household income of $58,000, Seminole residents typically commute to employment centers in St. Petersburg, Clearwater, or Tampa.
+Major nearby employers include Bayfront Health, Tech Data, and Raymond James Financial.
+The local economy benefits from healthcare facilities, retail establishments, and professional services.
+Many residents also work in the tourism and hospitality sectors along the beaches.

 π§βπ« Education

-Seminole is renowned for its exceptional schools within the Pinellas County School District.
-Seminole High School consistently ranks among Florida’s top public schools, while Seminole Elementary and Seminole Middle School maintain “A” ratings.
-Private options include St. Petersburg Catholic High School and Shorecrest Preparatory School nearby.
-St. Petersburg College’s Seminole campus provides convenient higher education opportunities.
+Seminole is renowned for its excellent schools within the Pinellas County School District.
+Seminole High School consistently ranks among Florida’s top public schools.
+Elementary options include Seminole Elementary and Bauder Elementary, both earning high marks.
+Private alternatives include Keswick Christian School and St. Petersburg Catholic High School nearby.
+St. Petersburg College’s Seminole campus provides higher education opportunities.

 π Climate & Weather